Take 5 to Improve the Performance of your Procurement Team

 - constantly be pushing paperwork and process under your nose.

 Because procurement is perceived to be difficult to deal with, some even admit to find workarounds for avoiding having to deal with the procurement team.
+Others just do it.

 Let’s be fair to your procurement team